Paula Jones: Conclusion of case

-On November 13, 1998, Clinton settled with Jones for $850,000, the entire amount of her claim, sans apology, in exchange for her agreement to drop the appeal.
+On November 13, 1998, Clinton settled with Jones for $850,000 in exchange for her agreement to drop the appeal.
+However, in the four page settlement deal, Clinton acknowledged no wrongdoing and offered no apology.
 Robert S. Bennett, Clinton's attorney, still maintained that Jones's claim was baseless and that Clinton only settled to end the lawsuit and move on.
 In March 1999, Judge Wright ruled that Jones would get only $200,000 from the settlement and that the rest of the money would pay for her legal expenses.

 Before the end of the entire litigation, her marriage broke apart.
-She also appeared in the news media to show the results of a makeover and rhinoplasty paid for by a donor.

 In April 1999, Judge Wright found Clinton in civil contempt of court for misleading testimony in the Jones case.
 She ordered Clinton to pay $1,202 to the court and an additional $90,000 to Jones's lawyers for expenses incurred, far less than the $496,000 that the lawyers originally requested.

 Wright then referred Clinton's conduct to the Arkansas Bar Association for disciplinary action, and on January 19, 2001, the day before Clinton left the office of president, he entered into an agreement with the Arkansas Bar and independent counsel Robert Ray under which Clinton's license to practice law in Arkansas was suspended for a period of five years.
 His fine was paid from a fund raised for his legal expenses.